 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: A smart grid is a contemporary electrical system that supports two-way communication and utilizes the concept of demand response.
-To increase the smart grid’s dependability and enhance the consistency, efficiency, and efficiency of the electrical supply, stability prediction is required.
-The true test for smart grid system designers and specialists will therefore be the increase of renewable energy.
+Abstract: A smart grid is a modern electrical system that facilitates two-way communication and leverages the concept of demand response.
+To increase the smart grid’s dependability and enhance the consistency, efficiency, and stability of the electrical supply, stability prediction is required.
+The actual test for brilliant grid system designers and specialists will therefore be the increase of renewable energy.
 To integrate the electric utility infrastructure into the advanced communication era of today, both in terms of function and architecture, this program has made great strides toward modernizing and expanding it.
-The study reviews how a smart grid applied different deep learning techniques and how renewable energy can be integrated into a system where grid control is essential for energy management.
-The article discusses the idea of a smart grid and how reliable it is when renewable energy sources are present.
-Globally, a change in electric energy is needed to reduce greenhouse gas emissions, prevent global warming, reduce pollution, and boost energy security.
+The study examines how a smart grid utilises various deep learning techniques and how renewable energy can be effectively integrated into a system where grid control is crucial for energy management.
+The article explores the concept of a smart grid and its reliability when combined with renewable energy sources.
+Globally, a shift in the use of electric energy is necessary to reduce greenhouse gas emissions, prevent global warming, mitigate pollution, and enhance energy security.

 Keywords: Deep learning, Electricity Consumption, Power Distribution Smart Grid, etc.